harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/linux/linux-network-rate-limit.md

 ### Destination hosts

-The `destinationHosts` input variable subjects the comma-separated names of the target hosts to chaos.
+Comma-separated names of the target hosts that are subject to chaos.
+Tune it using the `destinationHosts` input variable.

 The following YAML snippet illustrates the use of this input variable: